Information Security Plan

 3. Adopt or Incorporate Standards Developed by the CCC Security Center

-ITS Information security standards, best practices, and guidelines shall align with or be derived from the CCC’s Information Security Standard or applicable administrative regulation.
+ITS Information security standards, best practices, and guidelines shall align with or be derived from the CCC’s Information Security Standard or applicable District Policy/ Administrative Procedure.

-Adopted best practices, standards, and guidelines can be viewed at ITS Policies, Regulations, Standards, Best Practices, and Procedures
+Adopted best practices, standards, and guidelines can be viewed at ITS Policies, Procedures, Standards, and Best Practices

 4. Utilize Tools and Services Offered by the CCC Security Center.